 Ainsworth, Harrison b.
 February 4, 1805 d.
 January 3, 1882 Author.
 Born on King Street, Manchester, he was educated at the Manchester Grammar School and, at the age of sixteen, was articled to a solicitor.
 In 1824 his father died, and he went to London to study at the Inner Temple.
 In 1826 he married daughter of a publisher who was also the Manager of the Opera House.
 At his father-in-law's suggestion, Ainsworth went into business as a publisher, but abandoned this career after about eighteen months.
 Instead, he devoted himself to writing a series of...[Read More] (Bio by: Iain MacFarlaine) Kensal Green Cemetery, Kensal Green, London Borough of Brent, Greater London, England Plot: 3443

 Alma-Tadema, Laura Theresa b.
 April 17, 1852 d.
-August 25, 1909 Painter.
-The second wife of noted Dutch-born artist Sir Lawrence Alma-Tadema, she had a significant career in her own right.
+August 25, 1909 Artist.
+The second wife of noted Dutch-born artist Sir Lawrence Alma-Tadema, she had a significant career as a painter in her own right.
 Raised in London, Laura met the somewhat older Alma-Tadema in late 1869 at the home of artist Ford Madox Brown.
-Lawrence, who had just lost his wife, was apparently taken with her, though he may have also been looking for a step mother for his small daughters; relocating to England (which was the primary market for his work anyway), he sought out Laura and offered her...[Read More] (Bio by: Bob Hufford) Kensal Green Cemetery, Kensal Green, Greater London, England Plot: Ledger with a Peterhead Granite headstone.
+Lawrence, who had just lost his wife, was apparently taken with her, though he may have also been looking for a step mother for his small daughters; relocating to England (which was the primary market for his work anyway), he sought out Laura and...[Read More] (Bio by: Bob Hufford) Kensal Green Cemetery, Kensal Green, London Borough of Brent, Greater London, England Plot: Ledger with a Peterhead Granite headstone.
 The monument is located to the west of the small path.